CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.1.1 General Server.txt

 #### SYS.1.1.A24 security checks

-Server systems SHOULD undergo regular security testing that verifies compliance with security requirements and identifies any vulnerabilities that may exist.
+Server systems SHOULD undergo regular security testing to verify compliance with security requirements and identify any vulnerabilities.
 This SHOULD be especially true for systems with external interfaces.
 In view of indirect attacks on infected systems in their own network, however, internal server systems SHOULD also be checked in defined cycles.
 It SHOULD be checked if the security checks are also automated, eg. B. by means of suitable scripts can be realized.

 #### SYS.1.1.A25 Regulated decommissioning of a server